-Ash Pond No. 1, Ash Pond No. 2, and the GMF Pond inundation maps were developed from visual assessments.
+Ash Pond No. 1, Ash Pond No. 2, Bottom Ash Pond, and the GMF Pond inundation maps were developed from visual assessments.
 Topographic data and basemap imagery were used to identify the mapped inundation areas.

 Three failure scenarios were identified at Ash Pond No. 1 and Ash Pond No. 2.
 At both impoundments, the breach would be contained in either the Duck Creek Cooling Pond or the unnamed body of water west of N. Cilco Road.
+The Bottom Ash Pond is incised and no failure scenarios were identified.
 Four failure scenarios were identified at the GMF Pond.
-Only Duck Creek Power Station owned structures were identified in the potential breach paths, with a breach contained in the Duck Creek Cooling Pond.
+Only Duck Creek Power Plant owned structures were identified in the potential breach paths, with a breach contained in the Duck Creek Cooling Pond.
 The land between the impoundments and the Duck Creek Cooling Pond and unnamed body of water west of N. Cilco Road would also be inundated during a breach.

-Approximate inundation areas are illustrated on Figure 7-1, Figure 7-2, and Figure 7-3.
+Approximate inundation areas are illustrated on Figure 7-1, Figure 7-2, Figure 7-3, and Figure 7-4.